-My poetry was nominated for a Pushcart literary prize, 2016, by MoonPath Press.
+Nominated for a Pushcart literary prize (poetry), 2016, by MoonPath Press.

 San Juan Island Land Bank, a government land conservation agency, working with the Washington State Parks Department and the National Parks, selected “Trails” as one of seventeen poems for an installation to celebrate National Poetry Month (April 2015) and the 25th anniversary of the Land Bank.
 “Trails” displayed on the Limekiln Park-to-Deadman Bay trail, mapped here.

 Joseph Green, of The Peasandcues Press, has made a beautiful 13″x12″ letterpress broadside of “Trails.”
 It’s a signed, limited edition of 44 available from Joe for $30 while they last. http://www.peasandcues.press/store/p18/Nancy_Pagh,_Trails.html